kevbite/kevbite.github.io/_posts/2015-09-14-getting-along-with-automapper-and-autofac.md

 ## AutoMapper love-hate relationship

-I've always been up and down when using AutoMapper and everyone I talk to seem to have similar issues, so this is all about my love and hate for AutoMapper and how I resolved some of my hate with a bit of Autofac Magic!
+I've always been up and down when using AutoMapper and everyone I've spoken to seem to have similar issues, so this is all about my love and hate for AutoMapper and how I resolved some of my hate with a bit of Autofac Magic!

 ### The love

-AutoMapper makes life such a breeze when you've got lots of Messages/DTOs/Models that you keep having to map back and forth, I normally end up working on fairly distributed systems or integrating with other systems so as you can imagine theres lots of mapping thats going off in the code-base.
+AutoMapper makes life such a breeze when you've got lots of Messages/DTOs/Models that you keep having to map back and forth, I normally end up working on fairly distributed systems or integrating with other systems so as you can imagine there's lots of mapping that's going off in the code-base.

 Even when a value doesn't map directly, like a `bool` mapping to a string of `"Yes"` or `"No"` it is made so easy with a custom value resolver.

-Also I've got to say if your not asserting your mapping configurations, you are already loosing half the benefit of using AutoMapper.
-Every set of configurations I have them wrapped in tests where by I load the configurations and then Assert that that everything is OK, for example:
+Also I've got to say if you're not asserting your mapping configurations, you are already losing half the benefit of using AutoMapper.
+Every set of configurations I have them wrapped in tests whereby I load the configurations and then Assert that that everything is OK, for example:

 ```csharp
 [TestFixture]